 They say – “Marriages are made in heaven which we solemnize on earth”.

-But is it really that simple a cakewalk?
+But is it really that effortless a cakewalk?
 This is what the first web series created by the audacious duo of Zoya Akhtar and Reema Kagti talks about.

-Set in New Delhi, far from the world of ‘Bittoo’ and ‘Shruti’ of ‘Band Baaja Baaraat’ (This is geographically impossible though!); the story takes us through one of the phases of personal and professional journey of two wedding planners ‘Tara’ and ‘Karan’ (this name has a reason!).
-These complex human souls try their best to save the weddings they organize by any means, besides saving their own company from crashing, and mending their individual crumbling relationships back home.
+Set in New Delhi, far from the world of Bittoo and Shruti of ‘Band Baaja Baaraat’ (which is geographically impossible though), the story takes us through one of the phases of personal and professional journey of two wedding planners Tara and Karan (this name has a reason).
+These complex souls try their best to save the weddings they organize, besides saving their own company from crashing; while mending their individual relationships crumbling back home.

-From the surface, these weddings are all about grandeur, royalty, squandering of money with budget in crores, making way for the profit earned by the duo in lakhs.
-Though as soon as when one tries digging deep, which the writer trio of Zoya – Reema – Alankrita wonderfully has; the world we get an insight in comprises different reasons for saying a “Yes” – for the luxury offered by the opposite side, or under political pressure, or under societal or family pressure, or to hide own’s sexual orientation, or to fulfill own’s dreams of “Vilaayat” (read : Foreign).
+On the surface, the weddings they organize are all about grandeur, royalty, squandering of money with budget in crores, making way for their profit in lakhs.
+Though as soon as one tries digging deep, which the writers Zoya – Reema – Alankrita wonderfully have; the world we get an insight in comprises different reasons for saying a “Yes” – for the luxury offered by the opposite side, or under political pressure, or under societal or family pressure, or to hide self’s sexual orientation, or to fulfill one’s dreams of “Vilaayat” (read : Foreign).
 This all in the end boils down to making these luxurious ceremonies a mere pompous declaration of alliance : an alliance of compromise.
-While meticulous detailing has been done for most of the part, some side – tracks still ended abruptly (Nevermind).
+While meticulous detailing has been done for most of the part, some side – tracks were hushed away quite abruptly (Nevermind).

-Always trust the pair of Zoya – Reema for delivering an ensemble high on detailing, be it in a rural setting or urban one, with simultaneous exploration of several themes at once through portrayal of journey of several characters, whose worlds may or may not cross at some juncture in the narrative.
-Here too, under the direction of talented director quad – Zoya Akhtar, Nitya Mehra, Prashant Nair, Alankrita Shrivastava, each character has been written to make way for a mature exploration of atleast one sensitive theme.
-Sometimes, the exploration of the characters’ worlds is done through flashblack sequences, which are an absolute delight to watch.
-In the end product, while some characters get their perfect arc, sadly some of the characters were subjected to a step – child treatment.
-While we see a much mature handling of a sensitive theme like love and life of homosexuals, which is the one of the best portrayals ever of the same; it felt like a forced attempt was made to portray drug issue for a brief screentime, as it gets lost midway only, to never see a return henceforth.
+Trust the pair of Zoya – Reema to deliver an ensemble high on detailing, be it in a rural setting or urban one, with simultaneous exploration of several themes at once through journeys of several characters, whose worlds may or may not cross at some juncture in the narrative.
+Here too, under the direction of talented directors Zoya Akhtar, Nitya Mehra, Prashant Nair, Alankrita Shrivastava, each character has been written to make way for a mature exploration of atleast one sensitive theme.
+In the end product, while some characters get their perfect arc, sadly some of the characters seem subjected to a step – child treatment.
+So while we see a much mature handling of a sensitive theme like love and life of homosexuals, which is the one of the best portrayals ever of the same; it feels like a forced attempt was made to depict drug issue, as it loses track midway to never see a return.

-As much credit the writers deserve for writing the characters with so much care and eye for detail, the actors (each one!) deserve their share of cake too for masterfully executing the emotions of their respective characters on screen.
-Though shot through the lens of cinematographer Jay Oza, we see most of the proceedings through of lens of Kabir (a natural act by Shashank Arora), who shoots for ‘Made in Heaven’.
-Certainly, he was the most sorted and sane of all these characters in this dysfunctional world.
-I loved how being behind the lens, his part gets to serve as the narrator towards end of each episode to convey the eventual takeaway from the scenario.
+As much credit the writers deserve for writing the characters with so much care and detail, the actors too deserve their share of cake for masterfully displaying the emotions of their respective characters on screen.
+Though shot through the lens of cinematographer Jay Oza (his another hit after Gully Boy), we see most of the proceedings through of lens of Kabir (Shashank Arora), who shoots for company ‘Made in Heaven’.
+Certainly, he is the most sorted and sanest of all these characters in this dysfunctional world.
+Besides Shashank’s natural act, I also loved how by being behind the lens, his part gets to serve as the narrator towards the end of each episode to convey our eventual takeaway from the scenario.

-Few minutes into the drama, joining the team is Jaspreet (Shivani Raghuvanshi) – a girl from Dwarka in Delhi who likes to be called ‘Jazz’ in South Delhi.
+Few minutes into the drama, joining the team is Jaspreet (Shivani Raghuvanshi) – a girl from Dwarka in Delhi who likes to be called “Jazz” in South Delhi.
 She is self – aware of her world, and thus low on self – efficacy.
-These lines said to her sum up her mindset of what she saw herself from the lens of others – “Koi South Delhi may kaam karne se wahan ka nahin ban jaata!”.
+These lines said to her sum up her mindset of how she sees herself from the lens of others – “Koi South Delhi may kaam karne se wahan ka nahin ban jaata!”.
 With all praises for her acting, I found her character the most underwritten.
-It had a sort of unconvincing arc, mainly for the whole brief drug abuse issue she fought against, which got shelved abruptly.
-Her moments with ‘Kabir’ were what I loved, but again, an ambiguish ending to their dynamics left me disgruntled, as what I wished for was different.
+It had a sort of unconvincing arc, mainly for the case of drug abuse issue she briefly fights against, which gets shelved abruptly.
+Her moments with Kabir are what I loved, but again, an ambiguish ending to their dynamics leaves me disgruntled, as what I wished for was different.

-To make the prime cast only stronger are Jim Sarbh and Kalki Koechlin (A clear Zoya favorite!).
-Both got their due credit with a deserved share of screentime and well – written characters.
-The realization of the same got me much elated.
+To make the prime cast only stronger are Jim Sarbh and Kalki Koechlin (a clear Zoya favorite!).
+Both receive their due credit with a deserved share of screentime and well – written characters, the realization of which got me much elated.
 Also, they both share a lovely chemistry.
-Jim has dropped that accent everyone otherwise stereotyped him in, better a charmer.
+Jim here does drop that accent everyone otherwise stereotyped him in, escalating his charm.

-Spanning over 9 episodes collectively running for over 7.5 hours, this web series on Amazon Prime is an absolute visual and audio delight.
-After irresistibly binge – watching this one in awe of the way it managed holding my attention throughout with its detailing, I can’t say much about the pairs that got hitched in the narrative, but the safely endorse that the creative duo of Zoya – Reema is ‘Made in Heaven’!
+Spanning over 9 episodes collectively running for over 7.5 hours, this web series on Amazon Prime is a sheer visual and audio delight.
+After irresistibly binge – watching this one in awe of the way it manages holding my attention throughout with its detailing, I can’t say much about the pairs that get hitched in the narrative, but can safely endorse that the creative duo of Zoya – Reema is ‘Made in Heaven’!